Anti-obesity medication: History

 The first described attempts at producing weight loss are those of Soranus of Ephesus, a Greek physician, in the second century AD.
 He prescribed elixirs of laxatives and purgatives, as well as heat, massage, and exercise.
 This remained the mainstay of treatment for well over a thousand years.
 It was not until the 1920s and 1930s that new treatments began to appear.
 Based on its effectiveness for hypothyroidism, thyroid hormone became a popular treatment for obesity in euthyroid people.
 It had a modest effect but produced the symptoms of hyperthyroidism as a side effect, such as palpitations and difficulty sleeping.
 2,4-Dinitrophenol (DNP) was introduced in 1933; this worked by uncoupling the biological process of oxidative phosphorylation in mitochondria, causing them to produce heat instead of ATP.
 Overdose caused fatal hyperthermia and DNP also caused cataracts in some users.
 After the passage of the Food, Drug, and Cosmetic Act in 1938, the FDA banned DNP for human consumption.

 Amphetamines (marketed as Benzedrine) became popular for weight loss during the late 1930s.
 They worked primarily by suppressing appetite, and had other beneficial effects such as increased alertness.
 Use of amphetamines increased over the subsequent decades, including Obetrol and culminating in the "rainbow diet pill" regime.
 This was a combination of multiple pills, all thought to help with weight loss, taken throughout the day.
 Typical regimens included stimulants, such as amphetamines, as well as thyroid hormone, diuretics, digitalis, laxatives, and often a barbiturate to suppress the side effects of the stimulants.
 In 1967/1968 a number of deaths attributed to diet pills triggered a Senate investigation and the gradual implementation of greater restrictions on the market.
 While rainbow diet pills were banned in the US in the late 1960s, they reappeared in South America and Europe in the 1980s.
 In 1959, phentermine had been FDA approved and fenfluramine in 1973.
 In the early 1990s two studies found that a combination of the drugs was more effective than either on its own; fen-phen became popular in the United States and had more than 18 million prescriptions in 1996.
 Evidence mounted that the combination could cause valvular heart disease in up to 30 percent of those who had taken it, leading to withdrawal of fen-phen and dexfenfluramine from the market in September 1997.

 In the early 2020s, GLP-1 receptor agonists such as semaglutide (Ozempic, Wegovy) or tirzepatide (Zepbound) became popular for weight loss because they are more effective than earlier drugs, causing a shortage for patients prescribed these medications for type 2 diabetes, their original indication.
 After the FDA approved semaglutide and tirzepatide for chronic weight management, GLP-1 medications became available through various virtual weight loss programs.
-GLP-1 receptor agonists are associated with reduced riks of cardiovascular events (such as heart attack and stroke) in adults with obesity.
+GLP-1 receptor agonists are associated with reduced risk of cardiovascular events (such as heart attack and stroke) in adults with obesity.